 - On-Site Consultation

-Conclusion: OSHA Compliance Ain’t Easy, But The Guide Sure Helps
+Conclusion: OSHA General Industry Compliance Ain’t Easy, But The Guide Sure Helps

-While OSHA compliance isn’t something you can do with no planning and with absolute ease, it’s also far from impossible, and OSHA provides many resources to help you out.
+While OSHA general industry compliance isn’t something you can do with no planning and with absolute ease, it’s also far from impossible, and OSHA provides many resources to help you out.

-Their compliance quick-start guide is a great resource for companies.
+Their compliance quick-start guide is a great resource for general industry employers.
 In particular, perhaps, for smaller companies that don’t have large safety and health staffs or don’t have a lot of experience putting together a compliance program and sticking with it.